How To Tie: The Nitro Caddis Pupae

 John Barr has done it again.
 This Caddis Pupa / Emerger is an awesome looking fly for both fly fishers and fish.
 It’s tied in a couple of color variations, but the one we featured here is a bright green with a silver hot spot that is sure to attract fish.
 This is a wonderful pattern during the late spring and summer months when caddis activity is at its peak.
 Fish it as a dropper, on the swing, or in an indicator nymph rig to get hooked up!

-How to Tie a Holy Grail Caddis Emerger: Fly Tying Video
+How to Tie: The Holy Grail Caddis Emerger

 With a name like Holy Grail Caddis this fly out the gates better work right?
 Does it ever!!
 Utilizing go to natural materials, Partridge, Pheasant tail and Hare’s ear and offering just enough flash with the tinsel ribbing this fly has it all.
 I love fishing this fly in the summer months as a dropper below a large Elk Hair Caddis, Puterbaugh’s Caddis or any other buoyant caddis dry fly.
 It works great when the you have an early caddis emergence with the majority of the bugs making their way up the water column or stuck under the surface tension of the water.
 This a must have summer fly in my box